MD to PDF Conversion Explained

 Pros:

-- Fixed layout: Fonts, margins, and image placements remain exact, ensuring the document prints exactly as it looks on screen.
+- Fixed Typography: Fonts, margins, and spacing remain identical on every screen.

-- Self-contained assets: Local images and fonts referenced in the .MD file are embedded directly into the .PDF binary.
+- Self-Contained Assets: External images referenced in the .MD file are embedded directly into the .PDF.

 Cons: